jakes-space/firetender/README.md

 ## Alternatives

-This project is not at all stable yet.
+This project is not stable yet.
 If you're looking for a more mature Firestore helper, check out:

 * [Vuefire](https://github.com/vuejs/vuefire) and
   [Reactfire](https://github.com/FirebaseExtended/reactfire) for integration